quixio/quix-streams/docs/advanced/serialization.md

 - `value_deserializer`

 By default, message values are serialized with `json` and message keys are serialized with `bytes` (i.e. passed as they are received from Kafka).

+Note: The legacy `quix` serializer and legacy `quix_events` and `quix_timeseries` deserializers are still supported but may be deprecated in future.
+New stream processing applications should avoid using these 3 formats.

 ## Configuring Serialization
 To set a serializer, you may either pass a string shorthand for it, or an instance of `quixstreams.models.serializers.Serializer` and `quixstreams.models.serializers.Deserializer` directly